How to Convert Your Website’s Visitors into Loyal Customers

 Did you know that it costs five times as much to attract a new customer, than to keep an existing one?
 This impressive stat should be engraved in the mind of any business owner.
-Converting an anonymous visitor into a lead, a lead into a client, and a client into a returning customer is crucial to grow a successful business.
+Converting an anonymous visitor into a lead, a lead into a client, and a client into a returning customer (thus avoiding churn) is crucial to grow a successful business.
 This process is especially true when it plays out on a website (for example if you’re an online store or service provider).
 Now you might be wondering how to achieve that, considering the little human interaction in the digital world.

 It may seem like a challenge, but with the right steps and guidelines, it’s far from impossible.
 Thanks to the quick development of smart online tools, even the least experienced of business owners can track and retain their customers like a Fortune 500 company.
 The most-acclaimed website builder for SMBs, Wix, created a variety of smart and intuitive tools, to cover all the steps of money-making: acquisition, conversion, and retention.
 And the best part of it all?
-Everything can be done from either your desktop, or on the go with your smartphone using the Wix Mobile App.
+Everything can be done from either your desktop, or on the go with your smartphone using the Wix Owner app.
 Without further ado, let’s go through the steps of successful customer relationship, and see exactly how to convert visitors into loyal customers:

 In the general sense, acquire means to come into possession of something.
 Even defined in a bare-bones manner, this applies aptly to visitors.
 Of course, it doesn’t mean that you actually own them, but simply that you acquire their full attention and interest – and ultimately, their money.
 Applied to the world of websites, acquisition means that an anonymous visitor becomes a lead, that is someone in which you’ve identified a very strong potential of intent to buy your service or product.
 Whether it’s the fact that they’re just browsing or are hesitant to buy something from a site they don’t know, any visitor has the potential to become a lead.

 Offer live communication: Now, how do you make the magic happen?
 If you’re ‘making eyes at someone’ at a bar, but no one makes a move, you’re just wasting your time.
 Someone needs to take the first step, and sometimes you should have a proactive approach with your customers to ensure they know you’re available to them at all times.
 Meaning, you can answer any questions they may have.
 Live communication should be the forefront of your customer experience.
 Using Wix Chat, which you can easily add to your website, any visitor on your site can instantly send you a message and start a chat.
 You can chat back in real time, even from your smartphone.
 Going back to making the first move – you can also see when you have a visitor on your site and initiate a conversation with them.
-It can simply be be a friendly “Hello, I’m here if you have any questions”.
+It can simply be a friendly “Hello, I’m here if you have any questions”.
 Doing this allows your visitors to feel supported, while building brand awareness, and increases the chances of them coming back to pay another visit.